-2. Employ a professional labor assistant.
-If you’re serious about delivering your next baby vaginally, a PLA is a must.
+If you’re serious about a vaginal birth after cesarean, a PLA is a must.
 In our experience, mothers using a PLA were much more likely to have the birth they wanted.